DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
-Beta is 2.5604 for MSTY and 1.5515 for YMAX, indicating YMAX is less volatile relative to the market.
+MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
+Beta is 2.5604 for MSTY and 1.5515 for YMAX, making YMAX the less volatile of the two by this measure.

 MSTY beta2.5604